atlassian-api/atlassian-python-api/README.rst

     print(status)

-And here's another example how to get issues from Jira using JQL Query:
+And here's another example of how to get issues from Jira using JQL Query:

 .. code-block:: python